Script editor in Jitterbit Studio

 -

-In addition, standard browser features for undo, controlling font size, and searching within the script may be used.
+In addition, standard browser features for controlling text font size may be used for accessibility.